-Klára Bella

-Director

-Corporate Directorate
+Klára Bella Director Corporate Directorate

-He graduated from the College of Finance and Accountancy and later received a degree from the Budapest University of Economic Sciences.
+Mrs. Klára Bella graduated from the College of Finance and Accountancy and later received a degree from the Budapest University of Economic Sciences.

-From 1992 to 1994 he worked as a clerk at the Fertőszentmiklós branch of OTP Bank.
+From 1992 to 1994 she worked as a clerk at the Fertőszentmiklós branch of OTP Bank.

-From 1994 to 1995 he was a lending consultant at Polgári Bank.
+From 1994 to 1995 she was a lending consultant at Polgári Bank.

-From 1995 to 1996 he worked as a risk manager at the Central Branch of OTP Bank.
+From 1995 to 1996 she worked as a risk manager at the Central Branch of OTP Bank.

-From 1996 to 1997 he was a credit authorizer in the Credit Approval and Risk Management Division.
+From 1996 to 1997 she was a credit authorizer in the Credit Approval and Risk Management Division.

-From 1997 to 2010 he was Deputy Executive Director at the Central Branch.
+From 1997 to 2010 she was Deputy Executive Director at the Central Branch.

-From 2010 to 2016 he was Director at the Central Branch.
+From 2010 to 2016 she was Director at the Central Branch.

-Since 2017 he has been Director of the Corporate Directorate.
+Between 2017 and 2020, he was Director of the Corporate Directorate.